DaisyChepyegon/Quize-Board/README.md

 # Description

-I used html in creating the page structure and used css in styling the page and used javascript to take the users answers and calculate their score and return the score as a pop up
+I used html in creating the page structure and used css in styling the page and used javascript to take the users answers and calculate their score and return the score as a pop up//
 ---
 # How to set up and run the project
 1. Open "Quiz-board" directory on terminal